Optional preferential voting: Australia

-The terms OPV and FPV are used mainly in Australia, in relation to elections at state and territory and Commonwealth (federal) level, which use proportional representation (STV) or preferential voting (IRV).
+The terms OPV and FPV are used mainly in Australia, in relation to elections at state and territory and Commonwealth (federal) level, which use proportional representation (Single transferable voting/STV) or preferential voting (IRV).

 OPV is used in elections in the Australian state of New South Wales.
-It was used in Queensland from 1992 to 2015. and in the Northern Territory in 2016.
+It was used in Queensland's system of instant-runoff voting from 1992 to 2015, when it was replaced by full-preferential voting.

+OPV was adopted in the Northern Territory in 2016.

-In both the Tasmanian House of Assembly and the Tasmanian Legislative Council, semi-optional voting is used, with a minimum number of preferences required to be expressed; but there is no requirement to complete the entire ballot paper.
+In both the Tasmanian House of Assembly and the Tasmanian Legislative Council, semi-optional voting is used, with a minimum number of preferences required to be expressed.
+There is no requirement to complete the entire ballot paper (rank all the candidates).

 Elections for all other Australian lower houses use full-preferential voting.

+In the New South Wales Legislative Council, semi-optional preferential voting has been used since 1978, with a minimum 10 preferences required for 15 seats before 1991, and 15 preferences for 21 seats since.
+Voters also have the option since 1984 of voting "above the line".

-In the Victorian Legislative Council, semi-optional voting is used if a voter chooses to vote below the line.
-Voting above the line requires only a ‘1’ being placed in one box, and group voting tickets voting has applied since 1988.
+In the Victorian Legislative Council, semi-optional preferential voting is used if a voter chooses to vote below the line.
+Voting above the line requires only a '1' being placed in one box, and group voting tickets voting has applied since 1988.

+Around 1999 Melbourne's Albert Langer engaged in a campaign to assist voters to mark fewer than all the candidates but still have their vote not deemed informal and rejected.
+This was a way to use the vote as if under the optional preferential voting system.

-The Australian Senate voting reform of 2016 switched from full-preferential voting to optional.
+The Australian Senate voting reform of 2016 switched from full preferential voting to optional preferential voting.
 A minimum number is specified in the instructions on the ballot paper.
-Since in the past a single number '1' above the line was valid, that is still a formal vote even though voters are encouraged to number six squares.
+Since in the past a single number '1' above the line was valid, that is still a formal vote even though voters are encouraged to rank six candidates.

 Elsewhere

 STV Elections in Malta, in the Republic of Ireland, and in Northern Ireland use OPV.
-The ranked-choice voting system used in Maine, United States, can be considered optional-preferential as voters are allowed to rank just one candidate.
+The ranked-choice voting system used in Maine, United States, Instant-runoff voting, can be considered optional-preferential as voters are allowed to rank just one candidate.
 The system also allows voters to skip one ranking (e.g. marking a first choice and a third choice, but not a second choice).
 In that case, the next ranking would be advanced to the next highest ranking, but more than one skip exhausts the ballot.